Items Detailed items Activities

 Identification, evaluation, improvement, and management of administrative, physical, technical, and legal risks for information and personal information protection.

-Privacy protection training
+Privacy protection and data security training

 For new employees (once a month upon hiring)